truth table: Binary Operations 1

 REFACTOR: make it better

-• I change the return statement to be clearer
+• I change the return statement to make it clearer

 17def contradiction(first_input, second_input):